 The blending modes varied from soft light, overlay, color dodge, linear dodge, and screen.
 In some of the plants, we even used the reflection pass in 3 or more different blend modes.
 Following this, we used a ZDepth pass, and by crunching the levels in this pass, it allowed us to separate the foreground and background planting.

-We could then add varying amounts of contrast between the foreground and background, plus the ability to blur, bokeh highlight and add noise to the plants in the very distance.
+Then we add varying amounts of contrast between the foreground and background, plus the ability to blur, bokeh highlight and add noise to the plants in the very distance.

 It was great to have a project where the whole team could work together and play a part in delivering one of our best set of images to date.